Claire Levy: 2008 election

 Levy sought seeking a second term in the Colorado House of Representatives in 2008.
 She faced businessman Robert Houdeshell, who entered the race in June 2008.
 During the campaign, Levy cited energy efficiency, health care, and education as her top priorities for a second term.
 Levy's re-election bid was endorsed by the Denver Post, the Boulder Daily Camera, and the Boulder Weekly.
 She won re-election with 74 percent of the popular vote.

 During the 2008 election cycle, Levy moderated a Sierra Club-sponsored debate between Democratic Colorado State Senate candidates Cindy Carlisle and Rollie Heath, and backed Joan Fitz-Gerald in the contested Democratic primary for Colorado's 2nd Congressional district.

-In this legislative session, she received a score of 11.11 out of a possible 100 from the Colorado Union of Taxpayers.
-She introduced HB-1033 Tax Credit for Historic Preservation, which extended income tax credits for ten years for qualified costs in preservation of historic properties.
-This shifted renovation costs of private property to the taxpayers, which resulted in less money in the Highway Users Tax Fund.
-The full cost of HB-1033 to the taxpayer was $565,000 in fiscal year 2009/10, and is estimated at $1,130,000 annually from 2010/11 through 2018/19.